candrasc/BasketBall-WinPrediction/README.md

 ## Summary:
 The purpose of this project is to predict the outcome of an NBA game based on a rolling average of the home and away team's statistics.
-We achieve an accuracy of 67%, a logloss of 0.61, and an AUC of 0.70, which is better than the top voted prediction notebook on this Kaggle dataset.
+We achieve an accuracy of 67%, a logloss of 0.61, and an AUC of 0.70.

 ### Credits:
 Download the datasets here: https://www.kaggle.com/nathanlauga/nba-games